Sugar and health – La Boite à Grains

 Sucre et santé - La Boite à Grains

-Sugar has always been present in our diet.
-In nature, we have rejected bitter plants, often signs of poison, preferring those with a sweet taste.
+Sugar has always been part of our diet.
+In nature, we have rejected bitter plants as poisonous, preferring those with a sweet taste.
 The quest for sugar is therefore instinctive.
-Moreover, sugar is a source of pleasure and energy.
+What's more, sugar is a source of pleasure and energy.

-We know that we should consume it in moderation and that we can turn to healthier alternatives to white sugar, but which sugar should we favour?
-Here is a guide to help you.
+We know we should consume it in moderation, and that we can turn to healthier alternatives to white sugar, but which sugar should we favor?
+Here's a guide to help you.

 Sugar and health

 Sugar is everywhere.
 It's everywhere.
-The Canadian Sugar Institute estimates that 52 g of added sugar is consumed daily.
-This represents more than 9 kilos (20 lbs) per year.
-Overconsumption of sugar can increase the risk of :
+The Canadian Sugar Institute estimates that 52g of added sugar is consumed every day.
+That's more than 9 kilos (20 lbs) a year.
+Over-consumption of sugar can increase the risk of :

 • Tooth decay